Part 1 - Calculate global mean temperature

 open netCDF files using xarray and manipulate them

-write a python function that can be re-used later
+write a python function that can be reused later

-scientific and data analyis goals
+scientific and data analysis goals

 see what temperature changes are projected for the next century for a high emisson scenario and how climate models can differ considerably